alvin-mk/Project-Nexus/README.md

 ### 3. **Data Fetching**
 - The app was designed to fetch movie data from an external API (e.g., TMDB, OMDb).
 However, due to issues with API availability, static data was used for demonstration purposes.

+### - 🔄 **Error Handling and Loading States**
+- The app handles errors effectively b displaying an error message such as "Something went wrong while fetching movies."

 ### 4. **Deployment**
 - The app was deployed on **Vercel** for easy access and sharing.